Updated on December 11th, 2022

 7. Lasting Friendships

-While friendship isn’t the primary goal of networking, it’s potentially part of the equation.
-In many cases, these relationships evolve as both parties get to know one another, and some can turn into lasting friendships that stand the test of time.
+While establishing a friendship with most people isn’t the primary goal of networking, it’s potentially part of the equation.
+In many cases, these relationships evolve as both parties get to know one another, and some can turn into long-term friendships that stand the test of time.

 Networking Activities for College Students